Justinsst/prometheus-external-targets/README.md

 Allow prometheus targets outside of a cluster to be scraped by hostname instead of IP address.

-This Helm chart allows you to define a list of hostnames to scrape and the IP address in the endpoint object will be updated dynamically via a DNS lookup.
-This avoids having to manually create an endpoint resource with a list of IP address.
+This Helm chart allows you to define a list of hostnames to scrape and the IP address in the Endpoint resource object will be updated dynamically via a DNS lookup.
+This avoids having to manually create an Endpoint resource with a list of IP address.

 ## Getting Started